 Marathon’s PvE Modes Sound Great, But I Hope It Doesn’t Lose its Cruel Edge

 There are very many things I love about Marathon.
 The gunplay is superb, the harsh “get yours at any cost” PvP mentality is cruel but necessary.
 It’s also one of the most difficult games for me to recommend to anybody who isn’t already in love with competitive games or extraction shooters.
-While Marathon did release to pretty decent reviews, it’s certainly not the Destiny-like hit the Bungie or Sony may have been hoping for.
+While Marathon did release to pretty decent reviews, it’s certainly not the Destiny-like hit Bungie or Sony may have been hoping for.

 And with that in mind, Bungie has released a giant blog post today going over future plans for Marathon, including a PvE mode and better onboarding for new players.
 Because, let’s be real, the onboarding right now is pretty awful.